Open Pedagogy as Open Course Design

 The committee designed the review process to be iterative and supportive.
 After proposals are submitted, the committee meets and discusses the proposals, and then shares questions, comments and suggestions with the potential internship director who then has the opportunity to revise and refine the proposal, and then submit their final version.

-Committee members are available to discuss proposals prior and during the submission process, and deliver regular presentations on the Program to engage in productive dialogue.
+Committee members are available to discuss proposals prior to and during the submission process, and deliver regular presentations on the Program to engage in productive dialogue.
 The committee uses the explicitly written and openly available evaluative criteria for evaluating proposals (“Program Guidelines”) to ensure transparency (and fairness) for the evaluative process.
 Additionally, the program requires that all awarded proposals be posted for Open Access for worldwide access through UF’s Institutional Repository, to serve as examples for others in developing internship proposals and to promote the work of each project.

 Once an intern is recruited for a project, the work processes and learning outcomes are finalized through collaboration with the students.
 Interns cap each semester by presenting the results of their projects to the libraries and to larger audiences relevant to the project such as the impacted academic unit.